 REPORT OF INDEPENDENT AUDITORS

-We have audited the accompanying financial statements of the American Humane Association, DBA American Humane – First to Serve (American Humane), which comprise the statements of financial position as of June 30, 2017 and 2016, and the related statements of activities, functional expenses, and cash flows for the year ended June 30, 2017, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the American Humane Association, DBA American Humane – First to Serve (American Humane), which comprise the statements of financial position as of June 30, 2018 and 2017, and the related statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

 Management’s Responsibility for the Financial Statements